harshvardhan-takawale/starter-academic-my-website/content/home/experience.md

         Developed a protocol to authenticate users based on their interaction with the phone using anomaly in inertial sensor data.
         Analysed across 6 different classification models and achieved 95–97\% accuracy for each, when tested using tenfold cross validation.

+  - title: Software Engineer Intern
+    company: Indian Meteorological Department
+    company_url: ''
+    location: Pune, India
+    date_start: '2019-05-01'
+    date_end: '2019-08-31'
+    description: |2-
+        Created a low cost data logger and interfaced it with varios sensors present in automated weather station (AWS).

+        Created a mobile application and RESTful API for receiving data from the station in real-time.
+        Achieved 80\% cost optimization and ensured high reliability over extensive periods of testing.

 design:
   columns: '2'